will-peixoto/rssprompt/README.md

 cd rssprompt
 cd src
 ```
-Edit the `config.yaml` file with your favorite text editor and put the RSS feed URLs into `rss_url` section.
+Edit `config.yaml` file with your favorite text editor and put the RSS feed URLs into `rss_url` section.

 ## Run